 Priority 3: Happy Helsinki-Uusimaa

-Main objective: Europe’s most liveable region
+Main objective: Europe’s leading region in well-being

 Objectives:

-- A diverse metropolitan region
+- Diverse metropolitan region

-- A good region to integrate into
+- Good region in which to integrate

-- Work and wellbeing for young people
+- Work and well-being for the younger generation

 Achieving the objectives together